Publish data to a Device (v2.0)

 📘

-The bash examples from this section make use of the Eclipse Mosquitto library, if you wish to test them please install it using the official instructions.
+The Bash examples in this section use the Eclipse Mosquitto library.
+To test them, install it by following the official instructions.

-Send data to multiple Variables with global timestamp
+Send data to multiple Variables with a global timestamp

-Update multiple variables with a global timestamp that is applied to all values.
+Update multiple variables with a global timestamp that applies to all values.

 $ mosquitto_pub \